se-edu/se-book/qualityAssurance/introduction/validationVsVerification/q-tick-leastCorrect.md

 Whether something belongs under validation or verification is not that important.
 What is more important is that we do both.

-Developer testing is more about bugs in code, rather than bugs in the requirements.
+Developer testing is more about finding bugs in the code, rather than bugs in the requirements.

-In QA, system testing is more about verification (does the system follow the specification?) and acceptance testings is more about validation (does the system solve the user’s problem?).
+In QA, system testing is more about verification (does the system follow the specification?) and acceptance testing is more about validation (does the system solve the user’s problem?).

 A system crash is more likely to be a bug in the code, not in the requirements.